-A substantial reform of the Spanish Insolvency Law approved in 2014 focused on pre-insolvency instruments, refinancing agreements ("acuerdos de refinanciación") and arrangements ("convenios").
-The key issues addressed by such reform are, among others, as follows:
+The Spanish Insolvency Law includes pre-insolvency instruments, refinancing agreements ("acuerdos de refinanciación") and arrangements ("convenios"), being their key features:

-- (a) No enforcement of security in pre-insolvency scenarios under article 5Bis of the Spanish Insolvency Law: Spanish Insolvency Law already included a notification system for distressed companies, when negotiations with creditors had been started for the purposes of agreeing a refinancing agreement (as defined by the Spanish Insolvency Act) or an advanced composition agreement to be filed within the insolvency procedure, which suspended the obligation of the insolvent company to file for insolvency in a period of 3 months, and prevented creditors from filing for its insolvency.
-Once this 3 months term elapses, the company must file for insolvency within the next month if the state of insolvency persists.
-Following the referred reform, when the abovementioned 5Bis notification has been made, secured creditors can enforce their security but such enforcement will be automatically suspended in the event the secured assets affected by such enforcement are needed for the continuity of the business activity of the debtor. - (b) Protected refinancing agreements: The protected restructuring agreements were introduced in the Spanish Insolvency Law in 2011 in order to establish a "safe harbour" for restructuring processes, so the claw-back period did not affect them and the transactions carried out under these restructuring agreements were not subject to scrutiny and potential revocation when the company became insolvent.
-However, their success has been limited given certain constraints previously included in the law.
-Last reforms carried out aimed to further encourage the use of these pre-insolvency agreements. - (c) Spanish "schemes of arrangement": the refinancing agreements described above are designed to protect the actions carried out pursuant to them from the claw-back period upon insolvency of the company.
-The Spanish Insolvency Law expands the content of the refinancing agreement and allows the cram down of dissenting creditors holding financial claims against the borrowers (including secured creditors) within refinancing agreements when meeting certain requirements, mainly regarding majority thresholds.
+- (a) No enforcement of security in pre-insolvency scenarios under Articles 583 et seq. of the Spanish Insolvency Law: Spanish Insolvency Law already included a notification system for companies in imminent or actual insolvency, when negotiations with creditors had been started for the purposes of agreeing a refinancing agreement (as defined in the Spanish Insolvency Law) or an advanced composition agreement to be filed within the insolvency procedure, which suspended the obligation of the insolvent company to file for insolvency in a period of three months, and prevented creditors from filing for its insolvency.
+Once this three-month term elapses, the company must file for insolvency within the next month if the state of insolvency persists (although a moratorium until 31 December 2021 has been established by regulations in connection with the Coronavirus Pandemic).
+Once the abovementioned notification under Articles 583 et seq. is made, secured creditors can enforce their security but such enforcement will be automatically suspended for three months in the event the secured assets affected by such enforcement are needed for the continuity of the business activity of the debtor. - (b) Protected refinancing agreements: The protected refinancing agreements provide a "safe harbour" for restructuring processes, so the claw-back period does not affect them and the transactions carried out under these refinancing agreements are not subject to scrutiny and potential revocation when the company becomes insolvent, unless certain circumstances set forth in Articles 697 to 699 of Spanish Insolvency Law apply. - (c) Spanish "schemes of arrangement": in addition to the protection against claw-back as described in (b) above, the Spanish Insolvency Law allows the cram down of dissenting creditors holding financial claims against the borrowers (including secured creditors) within refinancing agreements when meeting certain requirements, mainly regarding majority thresholds.

-The Spanish Insolvency Law also provides, among other things, that: (i) any claim may become subordinated if it is not reported to the insolvency administrators (administradores concursales) within 1 month from the last official publication of the court order declaring the insolvency in the Spanish Official Gazette (Boletín Oficial del Estado), unless the claim is recorded in the borrower's accountancy and documentation, (ii) acts deemed detrimental for the insolvency estate of the insolvent debtor carried out during the 2 year period preceding the date of its declaration of insolvency may be rescinded, even if no fraud nor link to the insolvency exist (some legal presumptions of "detrimental acts", rebuttable and non-rebuttable, are established in the Spanish Insolvency Law), (iii) provisions in a bilateral contract granting one party the right to terminate by reason only of the other's insolvency are not enforceable, and (iv) accrual of interest (other than interest accruing under secured liabilities up to an amount equal to the value of the asset subject to the security) shall be suspended as from the date of the declaration of insolvency and any amount of interest accruing under secured liabilities up to an amount equal to the value of the asset subject to the security) shall be come subordinated.
+The Spanish Insolvency Law also provides, among other things, that: (i) any claim may become subordinated if it is not reported to the insolvency administrator (administrador concursal) within one month from the last official publication of the court order declaring the insolvency in the Spanish Official Gazette (Boletín Oficial del Estado), although some exceptions may apply, (ii) acts deemed detrimental for the insolvency estate of the insolvency may be rescinded, even if no fraud nor link to the insolvency exist (some legal presumptions of "detrimental acts", rebuttable and non-rebuttable, are established in the Spanish Insolvency Law), (iii) provisions in a contract granting one party the right to terminate by reason only of the other party's declaration of insolvency are not enforceable, and (iv) accrual of interest (other than non-moratorium interests accruing under secured liabilities up to an amount equal to the value of the asset subject to the security) shall be suspended as from the date of the asset subject to the security) shall become subordinated.